alexinslc/asteroids/README.md

    ```

 2. Controls:
-   - Arrow keys to move the spaceship
+   - WASD keys to move the spaceship
    - Space bar to shoot
    - ESC or close window to quit